mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Tying it together

-Finally, `main.go` provides the entry point for the provider program.
+In summary, provider implementation is largely composed of boilerplate-ish configuration code, with most of the business logic confined to the individual CRUD functions associated with individual resources, as described above.
+Then, finally, a `main.go` provides the entry point for the provider program.

 To learn more: